ddsjoberg/gtsummary/.github/ISSUE_TEMPLATE/bug_report.md

 INCLUDE a minimal reproducible example (AKA a reprex).
 If you've never heard of a [reprex](https://reprex.tidyverse.org/) before, start by reading <https://www.tidyverse.org/help/#reprex>.

-If you're experiencing unexpected formatting when you print a {gtsummary} table with R markdown with PDF or RTF output, please ensure first that the same issue does not exist in the {gt} package before submitting the issue.
+If you're experiencing unexpected formatting when you print a {gtsummary} table with R markdown to PDF or RTF, please ensure first that the same issue does not exist in the {gt} package before submitting the issue.
 Note that {gt} is currently developing PDF and RTF output formats.

 ---